-“But I think we should travel, you know, like normal people…we don’t want to draw attention to ourselves, do we?”
+“But I think we should travel like normal people.
+We don’t want to draw attention to ourselves, do we?”
 She added.
-“I know it’ll take longer but it’s better that than being caught…”
+“I know it’ll take longer but it’s better that than being caught.”

 “Yes, you have a point,” he agreed, scratching his chin.
-“We better get some rest then!”
+“We'd better get some rest then!”

 Benedick nodded gravely.

-“Sir I do believe young Salazar grows suspicious about the er…accident at Hufflepuff castle.”
+“Sir, I do believe young Salazar is growing suspicious about the accident at Hufflepuff castle.”